 Staff are trained to help service users achieve their aspirations and enjoy a high quality of life, and we respect each person's right to individual choice, dignity, independence and fulfilment.
 Our commitment to innovative management practices ensures that Hollyrood delivers excellent services.

-Inspired by the potential of the people who use The Disabilities Trust's Autism services support people with autism and Asperger Syndrome to live independent and fulfilled lives.
+Inspired by the potential of the people who use The Disabilities Trust's autism services support people with autism to live independent and fulfilled lives.
 We offer individually tailored support aimed at best meeting the individual needs of service users to achieve their full potential.

 Our focus at Hollyrood is to highlight and further support 'ability' where there may be disability.
 We promote the individual's right to privacy, respect, choice and inclusion and encourage people to express their views and concerns through regular liaison with their families, carers and our multi disciplinary team.